linkerd/website/linkerd.io/content/2/features/dashboard.md

 +++
-title = "Dashboard and Grafana" description = "In addition to its command-line interface, Linkerd provides a web dashboard and pre-configured Grafana dashboards." slug = "dashboard"
+title = "Dashboard and Grafana" summary = "In addition to its command-line interface, Linkerd provides a web dashboard and pre-configured Grafana dashboards." slug = "dashboard"
 +++